The name of cat utility is derived from its function to concatenate files, so nothing about kittens, i’m sorry!

 This is a visible string!

 This is a simple joke, however it may also have some security impacts: when downloading a script from the Internet, most users checks the content of the script using the cat command.
+So, a bad actor can use this trick to embed malicious code into a script seemingly safe.

 Luckily, the same file opened with an editor reveals the real content, and also cat is able (-A) to display file content ignoring the control characters: